geeknerd/geeknerd.github.io/_posts/2017-11-20-software-verification-notes.md

 ---
 layout: post
-title: Notes on comprehending software verification.
+title: Notes on software verification.
 excerpt: "Some not-that-well-structured notes during the study of software verification.
-Including pieces from various sources and mainly plays as a review and combination of the materials I went through."
+The post includes pieces from various sources and mainly plays as a review and combination of the materials I went through."
 date: 2017-11-20
 modifited: 2017-11-20
 comments: true